softdevteam/grmtools/doc/src/yaccvariants.md

 ## Grmtools

-`YaccKind::Grmtools` is grmtools own variant of Yacc syntax, and the one that most users will want to use.
+`YaccKind::Grmtools` is grmtools' own variant of Yacc syntax, and the one that most users will want to use.
 The most significant difference to "normal" Yacc is that rules are annotated with a Rust type to which all their production's actions must adhere to.
 Note that whilst a rule's productions must all adhere